DETAILED MENU

 - Managing thoughts - managing emotions

-Basically, all our thoughts - whatever their origin - arise automatically,
+Basically, all our thoughts - regardless their origin - arise automatically,

 without us having any control over the process.
 Apart from reasoning,

-we can learn to orient towards certain contents, or sometimes manage to
+we can learn to direct our thoughts towards certain contents, or sometimes

-move away from certain contents, but rarely more.
+manage to move away from certain contents, but rarely more then that.

-And in a situation of stress, of major concern or important preoccupation,
+And in a situation of stress, of major concern, and in the presence of

 Thoughts repeat themselves, jostling each other, leading us into ruminations.